 Florida Property Tax

-Editor’s Note: This article summarizes real property taxes in the Sunshine state.
+Editor’s Note: This article summarizes real property taxes in the Sunshine state, Florida.
 Read on to learn more!

 In addition to state income taxes, any individual who owns real property is subject to state real property taxes.
 Florida doesn’t tax income at the state level, but Floridians are required to pay real property taxes (and other taxes) in Florida.